ktechmidas/pmcf/doc/source/user/configfile.rst

     Whether to poll until stack creation/update completes.
 Typically would be passed on the command line, but is valid in the configuration file.
     Defaults to False

+:action:
+    What action to take on the resulting stack definition.
+Typically would be passed on the command line, but is valid in the configuration file.
+    Defaults to 'create'

 A full sample config file::